 INTERNATIONAL VIEWERS To my growing number of viewers from other countries, I welcome you and say confidently that regardless of your religious beliefs or the cultural norms practised in your home-land, this information should be appropriate and useful as you seek to "Honor your father and mother."

-When there are so many web-sites on care of aging parents, why one more?
+When there are so many websites on aging parents, why one more?

 A son's challenge: